OVERALL U.S. FOWARD NEEDED SOLUTIONS

 Barge & Massive Cargo Capacity

-U.S. Agriculture.
+There are concerns about China's potential theft of U.S. genetic data and intellectual property, as well as data privacy related to technology like drones used in U.S. Agriculture.
 Which has a significant, though recently strained, relationship with China, which has historically been the largest market for U.S. farm exports.
 For decades, China has been the largest buyer of U.S. Farming products, purchasing tens of billions of dollars in goods annually.
 Ongoing trade disputes have led to a significant decrease in U.S. agricultural exports to China, causing considerable stress for U.S. farmers, particularly in crop-heavy states.

 A drop in demand from China leads directly to decreased cargo volumes for U.S. barge operators, resulting in lower shipping rates and business uncertainty.

--Supportively Barge America Solutions-
+-Supportively Barge America Tracing Solutions-

 President Trump Support on December 11, 2025, at his factory in Shakopee, Minnesota.
 Mike Lindell is seeking the Republican nomination to challenge the incumbent Democratic Governor Tim Walz, who is running for a third term, and joins a crowded field of GOP candidates.